16 Of The Best Restaurants & Bars In Subiaco

-Subi might get a bit of a bad rap these days, but the suburb’s eating and drinking is still going strong, with some of Perth’s best restaurants in the mix.
+We’re quite literally eating our words – the days of Subi getting a bad rap are well and truly over.
+The suburb’s eating and drinking is going from strength to strength lately, with some of Perth’s best restaurants in the mix.
 Check out just a few of our favourites:

 Lulu La Delizia